sr99622/onvif-mcp/docs/FIREWALL.md

 hermes mcp test camera-new
 ```

 Then run the camera MCP tool `get_cameras`.
 It must return camera summaries, not an empty string.
-A healthy result on this deployment includes cameras from both `10.1.1.0/24` and `10.2.2.0/24`.
+A healthy result on this deployment includes cameras from `{{CAMERA_SUBNET}}`.

 If `get_cameras` is still empty, inspect UFW blocks while running discovery: